 Celebrating freedom in Amsterdam

-.
+On 5 May, all of the Netherlands will pause to commemorate the country’s liberation.
 The German army surrendered on this day in 1945, bringing the Second World War to an end for the Netherlands.
 Since then, the Netherlands has strived to be the capital of freedom, independence and tolerance.
 To celebrate its continual liberation and societal freedoms, various activities and events are planned throughout the city.

 Open Jewish Homes – Resistance Homes